eclipxe13/captcha-local-resolver/README.md

 ## How it works (eagle view)

-You are scraping and the target website does not have an API, even worst, they are using a captcha and you need to solve it to make your program work (*hello Mexico Goverment, how's your day?*).
+You have to scrap, and the target website does not have an API, even worst, they are using a captcha, and you need to solve it to make your program work (*hello Mexico Goverment, how's your day?*).

-You need to resolve the captcha, and there are a lot of services that solve this problem, like *Decaptcher*, *AntiCaptcha*, etc. But that services that have a cost (very cheap).
-But for any reason, you don't want to use that.
+You need to resolve the captcha, and there are a lot of services that solve this problem, like *Decaptcher*, *AntiCaptcha*, etc... that services that have a cost (very cheap)... for any reason, you don't want to use that.
 Maybe you don't want to provide your credit card information, maybe you are running functional tests and cannot access the real captcha resolver account.

 Then, you can use this project.

 - Your scraper will find that require to solve a captcha and get the image.
 - Send the image to your instance of captcha-local-resolver
-- The captcha will appears on your browser, you solve it using your brain's amazing OCR
+- The captcha will appear on your browser, you solve it using your brain's amazing OCR
 - Check that the captcha has been resolved
 - Set the answer into the correct field and send the form.

 ## How it technically works

-You run captcha-local-resolver and it will open a web server with specific actions (routes):
+You run `captcha-local-resolver`, and it will open a web server with specific actions (routes):

 ### Route `send-image`